LibreSolar/charge-controller-firmware/README.md

 Coding style is described [here](https://libre.solar/docs/coding_style/).

+**Warning:** This firmware is under active development.
+Even though we try our best not to break any features that worked before, not every commit is fully tested on every board before including it to the master branch.
+For stable and tested versions consider using the latest [release](https://github.com/LibreSolar/charge-controller-firmware/releases).

 ## Supported devices

 The software is configurable to support different charge controller PCBs with either STM32F072 (including CAN support) or low-power STM32L072/3 MCUs.